jaeyk/ethnic-media-911-shock/README.md

 - RAs: [Carlos Ortiz](https://www.linkedin.com/in/carlosortizdev/), [Sarah Santiago](https://www.linkedin.com/in/sarah-santiago-7a297b18a/), and [Vivek Datta](https://www.linkedin.com/in/vivek-datta/)
 - [Slides](https://docs.google.com/presentation/d/15IQNQk62wA4hmqkxZuCX3csvi2nc_jNizqurOaQSeEI/edit?usp=sharing) (presented at [the joint PaCSS and PolNet 2020 conference](https://web.northeastern.edu/nulab/pacss/))

-## Motivation

-Causal inference is no easy task.
-To assess the causal relationship between X and Y, we should be able to observe subjects treated (Y treated) and the same subjects who are not treated (Y untreated) simultaneously.
-In experimental studies, random assignment, or assigning treatment to one group but not the others, is the best stategy available to address this selection bias/confounding/endogeneity problem (different names in different fields but essentially a similar idea).
-Still, on rare occasions, we find [natural experiments](https://en.wikipedia.org/wiki/Natural_experiment).
-Unexpected big events, such as natural disasters and wars, are good examples.
-These shocks force subjects to be untreated at t-1 but treated at t (within subjects analysis), or they make some subjects treated, but others leave others untreated at the same temporal point (between subjects analysis).

 ## Research Design

 ### Threats and Information Seeking